abhijeet-2108/Saskpoly_Capstone/README.md

 ## ✍️ Author Notes

 Built as a capstone project for ethical hacking learners and lab environments.
-Designed for flexibility, extensibility, and real-world experimentation — this dashboard encourages hands-on exploration and skill-building.
+Designed for flexibility, extensibility, and real-world experimentation — this portal encourages hands-on exploration and skill-building.